Last Updated on November 1, 2021

-Back in London, long before we set off on our journey as full-time travelers, I bought Jess the book 1,000 places to see before you die.
+Back in London, long before we set off on our journey as full-time travelers, I bought Jess the book1,000 places to see before you die.
 We had been together for a few years already, and one of the things we shared from the beginning was a passion for travel.
 Even as poor students, we would scrape some money together and explore Europe, using budget airlines and every long weekend available.

-I loved looking longingly into the pages of the book, ticking off places that we had visited and dreaming about where we would go in the future.
+I loved looking through the pages of the book, ticking off places that we had visited and dreaming about where we would go in the future.
 Even though we traveled every chance we got, we just barely reached 50 places.
 With 950 places left, I wondered to myself how we were ever going to see all of them.

 Fast forward a few years and we have now been traveling full-time for over 800 days.
 Long gone are ‘vacations’ reserved for a few weeks a year as an escape from our corporate lives.
 Just when we are able make a much bigger dent in this tome of a checklist…of course now Patricia Schultz has gone and put out a second edition with even MORE places to see!! 🙂